proprophet2503/proprophet2503/README.md

-- 👋 Hi, I’m @proprophet2503
+- 👋 Hi
-- 👀 I’m interested in Competitive Programming
+- 👀 I’m interested in AI/ML
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python
-- 📫 How to reach me : yeremia749@gmail.com

 <!---
 proprophet2503/proprophet2503 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.